ajwills72/rminr/docs/intro-rstudio.md

 In R, any line beginning with a `#` is a **comment**.
 This means it's text design to be read only by humans, the `#` tells the computer to ignore anything else written on that line.
 It is helpful to include comments in your scripts -- as you go through this guide, write comments so as to remind yourself what you did and why.

+_Mac users_: On a UK Mac keyboard, you get the `#` symbol by pressing Alt + 3.
+If you need a longer explanation, click this [link](https://www.macworld.co.uk/how-to/hashtag-mac-3688542/).

 You should notice that the name `Untitled1` on the script tab has now gone red.
 This is to remind you that your script has changed since the last time you saved it.
-So, click on the "Save" icon (the little floppy disk) and save your R script **using the name `exploring.R`**.
-The `.R` indicates that it is an R script.
+So, click on the "Save" icon (the little floppy disk) and save your R script **using the name `exploring.R`** The `.R` indicates that it is an R script.
+Note that it is very important that the name ends with `.R`.
+For example, using `exploring R.` will cause a problem, because R will not realise the file is an R script.
+Make sure you always end the name of your R scripts with `.R`.

 **Please now move on to the next worksheet**.